matomo-org/developer-documentation/docs/4.x/tagmanager/parameters.md

 }
 ```
 * If you're updating a different template class than `MatomoTag`, simply substitute the correct class, which should have the `ID` constant.
-* Note that there's an `addField` method that can be called as many times as necessary if you added more than one new parameter.
+* __Note:__ There's an `addField` method that can be called as many times as necessary if you added more than one new parameter.
 If you only added one, there's no need to use the `addField` method.
 * There is an optional third argument on the constructor and second argument on the `addField` method that allows you to specify what value to give the new parameter instead of leaving it empty.

 ### More information